ystael/chicago-ug-math-bib/elementary/algebra.md

 #### Cohen, *Precalculus with unit circle trigonometry*

-**[RV]** I used this book in high school and absolutely loved it.
+**[Rebecca Virnig]** I used this book in high school and absolutely loved it.
 It's very skimpy on proofs, and really should not be used for that sort of insight.
 However, in terms of understanding how to apply various mathematical concepts it's wonderful.
 It has a large number of graphs, examples, and easy reference tables.
 It covers all the algebra, trig, and cartesian geometry that any good high school math sequence should deal with.
 I have used it for years as a reference book (e.g., what exactly is Cramer's rule again...)
 Solutions to a number of the problems are in the back, and the problems are not entirely applications.